weiweitop/documentation/_posts/2019-06-05-missingDocNotification.md

 Tags help us navigate and find relevant pages.
 Clicking on a tag     will take you to a page that lists all docs containing that tag.

 **Example**: <br>
-Clicking on `HR works tag` will take you to a page listing all posts tagged with Hr-works.
+Clicking on `HROn tag` will take you to a page listing all posts tagged with Hr-works.
 ![](images/tag.png)

 ![](images/tag1.png)